 It got to the point where I started to physically run back to the hotel as my anxiety rose.
 Fortunately they did not pick up their pace and I was able to reach the hotel safely.
 I headed straight to the hotel restaurant and had dinner there, which was delicious.
 I love Ethiopian food.

 After dinner I looked back at the comedy of errors that was my day, cut my losses, headed to bed to sleep for a few hours, then went to the airport at 2am.

 The flights back to London were uneventful and while Cairo was a disaster of an airport to transit, EgyptAir was much better than I was expecting.

 I don’t regret visiting Addis Ababa, as I do look back at this and laugh at my misfortune now.
 This post is meant as no more than a series of humorous anecdotes about how badly your plans can go while traveling.

 I have no doubt it’s a wonderful country with plenty to offer.
 I just had exceedingly bad luck while I was there, especially picking their Christmas Day as the one day to visit.
 It is my own fault for not knowing or checking this beforehand, and thinking I could manage everything myself.

-I might head back one day, but only as a part of an organised tour where I don’t have to organise anything myself.
+I might head back one day, but only as a part of an organized tour where I don’t have to organize anything myself.

 Have you had any stopovers that just haven’t worked out?